The Alexei Navalny Prize

 The winner of the prize is chosen by Alexei Navalny’s close family: his wife Yulia, his daughter Dasha, and his brother Oleg.
 The prize can be awarded to either individuals or entire initiatives.

 Each year, one laureate is selected to receive €10,000 and a commemorative statuette.
-In 2025, the laureate was announced on 4 June — Alexei Navalny’s birthday — and the award was set to be presented at the Navalny memorial concert in Berlin on 28 June.
+In 2025, the laureate was announced on 4 June — Alexei Navalny’s birthday.

 The Navalny Prize: A Collective Act of Hope